The Best VPNs for Hong Kong in 2025

 If there’s a VPN security technology out there, you can bet NordVPN has it.
 AES-256?
 Check.
 A choice between OpenVPN and WireGuard protocols?
 Check.
 NordVPN is also 100 percent leak-free, has a kill switch, and offers two features we don’t find in most VPNs.

-First, it uses multihop technology, which means our connection was routed through two or more remote servers instead of just one.
+NordVPN with the Chrome extension connected to Hong Kong while on Netflix First, it uses multihop technology, which means our connection was routed through two servers instead of just one.
 That made us much more difficult to follow as we wandered around the web.
 Each server also encrypted our signal, which means we had at least two layers of encryption.
 It’s not like we were up to anything nefarious, but how much we listen to Taylor Swift during the day is no one’s business but our own.

 NordVPN also offers camouflage mode.
 A VPN conceals your IP address so no one can associate your online activity with you, but many apps and sites can tell you’re using a VPN and use VPN-blocking software to prevent you from logging on.
-NordVPN’s camouflage mode, however, conceals the very fact that you’re using a VPN.
-That was pretty useful when we wanted to log on to Netflix U.K. and get our fix of the latest Britcoms.
-They just assumed we were Brits and never questioned our credentials.
+NordVPN’s obfuscated servers, however, conceals the very fact that you’re using a VPN.

 -